2000 -2010 - The Next Millennium

 assembly and drawing files it was by far the least productive 3D CAD

-paradigm.
+paradigm for data management and document control.
 This convoluted paradigm led to the most obscure data management

 The structure of the separate part and assembly